Tuburan Tamse: Olympics

 The Ninth Olympiad was held in Amsterdam, Netherlands from May 17 – August 12, 1928.
 In its 1,107-page Official Report published by the International Olympic Committee, a total of 59 countries participated and the "Philippine Islands" sent two athletes to participate in swimming, namely Teofilo Yldefonso from Ilocos Norte, and Tuburan Tamse.
 Yldefonso competed in 200-meter breaststroke and earned a Bronze medal in the finals, and the 17-year old Tamse competed in the 400-meter freestyle, finishing at 5 min and 39 4/5 secs, and the 1,500-meter freestyle, finishing at 20 min and 17 4/5 secs.

 Later life and death

-Tamse also competed in several Asian Games and later on pursued his career as a public servant in the government service and took his master's degree at the University of Sto.
-Tomas (UST) in Manila, and then later became a chief in the Bureau of Internal Revenue (BIR), Zamboanga City.
+Tamse also competed in several Asian Games and later on pursued his career as a public servant in the government service and took his master's degree at the University of Santo Tomas (UST) in Manila, and then later became a chief in the Bureau of Internal Revenue (BIR), Zamboanga City.
 He died at the age of 74 in the year 1985 at Zamboanga City.